jdx/usage/examples/docs/MISE_INLINE.md

 ##### Flag `--hidden`

 Show hidden tasksExamples:
-  $ mise task ls
+  $ mise tasks ls

-### `mise task run`
+### `mise tasks run`

 ###### Aliases: `r`

-[experimental] Run a task
+[experimental] Run a tasks

-This command will run a task, or multiple tasks in parallel.
+This command will run a tasks, or multiple tasks in parallel.
 Tasks may have dependencies on other tasks or on source files.
-If source is configured on a task, it will only run if the source files have changed.
+If source is configured on a tasks, it will only run if the source files have changed.

 Tasks can be defined in .mise.toml or as standalone scripts.